-3.9 Land held for property development
+3.9 Land held for future property development

-Land held for property development represents right-of-use asset (leasehold land) on which development activities are not expected to be completed within the normal operating cycle.
+Land held for future property development represents right-of-use asset (leasehold land) on which no significant development work has been undertaken or where development activities are not expected to be completed within the normal operating cycle.

-Land held for property development is stated at the lower of cost and net realisable value.
+Land held for future property development is stated at the lower of cost and net realisable value.